Volunteer Information

 As an all-volunteer organization, we rely on volunteers for the many facets of the work we do.
 GGLRR does NOT have our own shelter/facility (volunteers work out of their homes using their own cars, phones, etc), but volunteer opportunities abound and you will get great joy and satisfaction in knowing that you played a critical role in helping to place these wonderful Labs into loving, forever homes.
-Thanks to the people currently giving their time -- read more about why they volunteer with Lab rescue.
+Many thanks to the wonderful volunteers currently giving their time and talents!

 - Administrative tasks: One day a week in an office in downtown San Francisco.
 Do you want to help Labs but don’t want to be as involved with the emotions of adoptions?
 Then GGLRR has an administrative position that might be a perfect fit for you!
 The person should be able to come to an office one day during the week, the day is flexible, and be able to work on Excel and Word, and handle a variety of administrative tasks under the guidance of the Rescue Coordinator.